 Where your baby sleeps can have a big impact on their quality and quantity of sleep.

 Before you even think about sleep training, have a look at some of the different aspects around your baby’s sleep environment.

 Why not have a go at using some of these tips and see if it helps improve your baby’s sleep?!

 1. Dark Room

-A dark sleep environment is very important as any light that enters the room signals to your child it's time to wake.
+A dark sleep environment is very important.
+Any light that enters the room signals to your child that it's time to wake.
 This mostly becomes an issue during naps and early in the morning when sunlight can start to creep in around curtains and blinds.
 Installing black out blinds in the nursery is a great idea but can be expensive.
 There are cheaper more temporary options if you’re not ready to start redecorating just yet.

 2. White Noise

 White noise is a great settling tool for newborns as it mimics the sounds of the womb.
 It can be effective right through to about 12 months old.
 It’s also great for drowning out a busy household and the sound of noisy siblings.
 White noise is a positive sleep association which can be played constantly throughout naps and overnight.
 If your baby wakes, they'll hear the white noise and know it's still sleep time.

 Swaddling is another great settling tool for young babies as it hinders their startle reflex.
 If you are not confident in your swaddling abilities, you can purchase fitted swaddles that are easy to use and harder for babies to break free from.

 Once your baby starts rolling you will need to transition them from a swaddle to a sleeping bag.
 Sleeping bags are a great way to ensure your child stays warm overnight without the danger of having blankets in the cot.
 Extended use of a sleeping bag can also delay attempts at cot climbing which may lead to an early transition to a big bed before your baby is emotionally ready.